srcdev/nuxt3-pinia-i18n-storybook/README.md

 ## Setup

-Make sure to install the dependencies:
+Make sure to install the dependancies:

 ### Install Errors

-If `npm install` exists with errors for peer dependancies in Vue packages:
+If `npm install` exits with errors for peer dependancies in Vue packages:

 - Remove storybook package entries from `package.json`
 - Run the following package installs manually.